TheLittleNestPlayschool/TheLittleNest/docs/21-design-intents.md

 - Who experiences that emotion?
 - Will this moment be remembered?
 - Does this strengthen the connection between parent and child?
+- Does it celebrate growth rather than comparison?

 The best features are often discovered by asking one question: